wnfs-wg/spec/spec/private-wnfs.md

   // USERLAND
   metadata: Metadata
-  content: ByteArray | { // FIXME what is the SR here for?
-Is this a tombstone?
-If so, is that not a different node type?
+  content: ByteArray | ExternalContent
+}

+type ExternalContent = {
   ratchet: SkipRatchet
   count: Uint64
 }
-}
 ```

 ### 3.2.1 Node Headers

 Node headers MUST be encrypted with the key derived from the node's skip ratchet: the "content key".
 Headers MUST NOT grant access to other versions of the associated node.
 Node headers are in kernel space and MUST NOT be user writable.
-Refer to the key structure (FIXME) section for more detail.
+Refer to [§3.2.3 Pointers & Keys](#323-pointers--keys) for more detail.

 ### 3.2.2 Node Metadata